The many classical faces of quantum structures: Invariants

 Bohr's doctrine of classical concepts teaches that a quantum system can only be empirically understood through its classical subsystems.
 These classical subsystems should therefore contain all the physically relevant information about the quantum system.

-\begin{definition} For a unital C*-algebra $A$, write $\cC(A)$ for its family of commutative unital C*-subalgebras $C$ (with the same unit as $A$).
-We can think of it either as a partially ordered set under inclusion, or as a diagram that remembers that the points of the partially ordered set are C*-algebras $C$. \end{definition}
+\begin{Definition} For a unital C*-algebra $A$, write $\cC(A)$ for its family of commutative unital C*-subalgebras $C$ (with the same unit as $A$).
+We may think of it either as partially ordered set by inclusion, or as a diagram that remembers that the points of the partially ordered set are C*-algebras $C$. \end{Definition}